-Evaluate Outcomes: Assess the impact of the solutions on reducing delays in diagnosing cancer.
+4.5 Evaluate Outcomes: Assess the impact of the solutions on reducing delays in diagnosing cancer.
 (Brown & Johnson, 2022)

+MANAGEMENT STRATEGY

 THE AIM (GOAL) OF THE PROJECT

-In response to the pressing issue of delayed cancer diagnosis and its detrimental impact on patient outcomes, the aim of this project is to implement a Clinical Decision Support System (CDSS) within a hospital setting.
+In response to the pressing issue of delayed cancer diagnosis and its detrimental impact on patient outcomes, this project aims to implement a Clinical Decision Support System (CDSS) within a hospital setting.
 Cancer misdiagnosis, which frequently results from human error and inefficiencies in the diagnostic procedure, can seriously jeopardise patient health and well-being (Hall et al.).
 By utilizing technology and evidence-based methods, this project seeks to address these challenges to enhance the timeliness and accuracy of cancer detection.

 USING SMART PRINCIPLES

-SPECIFIC: The project’s specific objective is to reduce the average time from symptom onset to diagnose cancer by 20% within the next 12 months, beginning in July 2025.
+SPECIFIC: The project’s specific objective is to reduce the average time from symptom onset to diagnosis of cancer by 20% within the next 12 months, beginning in July 2025.

-MEASURABLE: The project’s success will be measured by tracking the average time taking between the onset of symptoms and diagnosis, both before and after the CDSS was implemented.
-Through data analysis, the 20% reduction target will be monitored monthly through data analysis.
+MEASURABLE: The project’s success will be measured by tracking the average time taken between the onset of symptoms and diagnosis, both before and after the CDSS was implemented.
+Through data analysis, the 20% reduction target will be monitored monthly.

-ACHIEVABLE: The objective can be achieved through the implementation of a CDSS, specifically designed for cancer patients, which will streamline the diagnostic procedure, provide healthcare professionals evidence-based decision support, and facilitate timely referrals and intervals.
+ACHIEVABLE: The objective can be achieved through the implementation of a CDSS, specifically designed for cancer patients, which will streamline the diagnostic procedure, provide healthcare professionals with evidence-based decision support, and facilitate timely referrals and intervals.

-REALISTIC: Given the potential benefits of CDSS in improving diagnostic efficiency and patient outcomes, achieving a 20% reduction in the average time to diagnosis is reasonable and feasible project target.
+REALISTIC: Given the potential benefits of CDSS in improving diagnostic efficiency and patient outcomes, achieving a 20% reduction in the average time to diagnosis is a reasonable and feasible project target.

-TIMELY: The project timeline spans 12 months, beginning on July 2025, provides ample time for the implementation and evaluation of the CDSS.
+TIMELY: The project timeline spans 12 months, beginning in July 2025, providing ample time for the implementation and evaluation of the CDSS.
 Ongoing evaluations and adjustments will ensure timely achievement of the goal.

-Possible solutions and options
+5.2 Possible solutions and options